-Heat Recovery, Counter & Cross Flow Exchangers, Validation
+Heat Recovery, Counter & Cross Flow Plate Heat Exchangers, Paper Validation

 This simulation is based on the data in the reference article “Numerical model and effectiveness correlations for a run-around heat recovery system with combined counter and cross flow exchangers” and the results are compared and validated with the results in the paper.